Woven upper; carbon sole; two Boa dials

 The two Boa dials micro-adjust both looser and tighter for quick, on-the-fly tweaking.
 They’re perfectly positioned as far as I can tell and snug up evenly over the tongue.
 Perhaps it’s a testament to the woven upper, but these shoes already feel broken in and supple, so I suppose the Boas have less work to do here.
 It’s quite nice.

 A generous heel cup kept my foot planted, though I wouldn’t say this feature is as “grab and hold” as other shoes in the high-end category.
 I’m not sure how much that matters just yet; after a few more hard days in the saddle I’ll let you know.

-I spent a few days on the trainer with the Pro Road shoes before I finally snuck out during some warm weather, here in Colorado.
+Before the weather warmed up here earlier in the spring, I spent a few days on the trainer with the Pro Road shoes before I finally snuck out during some warm weather here in Colorado.
 So if you want to count the trainer time as actual rides, I can tell you that the woven upper breathes wonderfully.
 The trainer’s a good testing ground for heat build-up, and I noticed two things: first, I wasn’t getting the usual hot-foot I get while logging an hour or more on the trainer; and second, I could feel the air moving over the top of my foot, near the toes when my Wahoo Headwind blew on the shoes.

 Now that the Colorado summer has heated up to a nearly-absurd degree, I’m still a fan of the Pro Team Road Shoe breathability.
 The woven material allows for plenty of air movement over the foot.
 The DWR coating has kept light rain showers at bay, and frankly, I’m surprised the woven material hasn’t gotten dirtier than it has.
 The shoes seem to remain fairly clean, even after rides in foul weather.